mitchpaulus/mshell/doc/mshell.md

 `str`: Convert to string
-`findReplace`: Find and replace in string. `findReplace (string string, string find, string replace -- string)` `lines`: Split string into list of string lines
+`findReplace`: Find and replace in string. `findReplace (string string, string find, string replace -- string)` `lines`: Split string into list of string lines `split`: Split string into list of strings by delimiter, use `ws` literal or `"ws"` for whitespace. (string delimiter -- list)
+`join`: Join list of strings into a single string, (list delimiter -- string)

 ### List Functions